-Adults should not initiate any physical contact without a legitimate educational purpose including offering public greetings, positive acknowledgments, or responding to a crisis.
+Adults should not initiate any physical contact without a legitimate educational purpose such as public greetings, positive acknowledgment, or in a crisis.
 There are times when adults have a legitimate educational purpose to initiate physical contact with a student, and noninvasive contact, such as "high fives" or fist bumps to acknowledge a job well done are fine.
 In other instances, adults may be required to assist an injured student or a student with special needs who requires physical assistance.
 Likewise, adults may need to touch a student's arms or hands to redirect them in an activity.
 Coaches, music teachers, and other instructors may have a need for physical contact as a method of instruction.
-Adults need to be aware of what kinds of physical contact with which a student is and is not comfortable and limit physical contact to only that which is necessary for a legitimate purpose.
+Adults need to be aware of a student's physical boundaries and limit physical contact to only that which is necessary for a legitimate purpose.
 Any physical redirection of students must be pursuant to the District's Physical Restraint and Seclusion Administrative Directive 4.50.060-AD.